 Advantages of Dental Bonding

 Unlike porcelain veneers or dental crowns, dental bonding removes little if any of the original tooth.
 Dental bonding is a quick and simple process and is also relatively inexpensive.
-Composite resins are available in many different shades and can be easily matched the natural tooth color of the original tooth improving the appearance of your teeth without damaging your natural tooth structure.
+Composite bonding resins are available in many different shades and can be easily matched the natural tooth color of the original tooth improving the appearance of your teeth without damaging your natural tooth structure.

 The Cosmetic Dental Bonding Process

 Dr. Richard Nichols begins by examining and cleaning the tooth that will be bonded.
 He then rubs the tooth with a mild solution that helps the bonding of the composite resin to the tooth.
-The composite resin is then applied in several layers (or coats).
+The composite bonding resin is then applied in several layers (or coats).
 Each layer is then hardened using a specially designed dental curing light.
-Once the dentist has placed enough layers of resin on the tooth, the bond is then sculpted for the desired shape and texture.
+Once the dentist has placed enough layers of resin on the tooth, the bond is then sculpted into the desired shape and texture.

 Caring for Dental Bonding

 Just like your natural teeth, teeth that contain dental bonding should be brushed and flossed daily.
 This is especially important if you are a coffee/tea drinker, or smoke tobacco, all of which can stain dental bonding.
 It is also important to know that dental bonding is not quite as durable as porcelain veneers or dental crowns and may need to be retouched or replaced every five to ten years.